zachwill/blog/_posts/2017-11-01-apprenticeship.md

 > you will ground yourself in reality, in the objective world represented by the
 > knowledge and skills that make people successful in it.
 You will learn how to
 > work with others and handle criticism.
 In the process you will transform
-> yourself form someone who is impatient and scattered into someone who is
+> yourself from someone who is impatient and scattered into someone who is
 > disciplined and focused, with a mind that can handle complexity.

 &mdash; [Mastery](https://www.goodreads.com/book/show/13589182-mastery)